Hentioe/telegex_marked/README.md

 ## Background introduction

 For Telegram bots, sending messages in Markdown format is very dangerous.
-Because **the interpretation of Markdown by the Telegram server is very bad**.
+Because **the implementation of Markdown parsing by the Telegram server is very bad**.

 ### Like this